Varshit07/aws-node-express-api/README.md

 # Serverless Framework Node Express API on AWS with CircleCI

 This template demonstrates how to develop and deploy a simple Node Express API service running on AWS Lambda and CircleCI.
-The CircleCI config runs `test` job for all changes to the repository and runs `deploy` job only for `main` branch,
+The CircleCI config runs `test` job for all changes to the repository and runs `deploy` job only for `main` branch.

 ## Anatomy of the template